pebblecode/pebble-handbook/great-people/people/lists-and-extensions.md

 SaaS

 When Signing up for a new Software as a Service product, please use accounts@pebblecode.com as the email address login, rather than your own email address, to ensure that accounts are able to login and update payment details.
-Passwords should be stored in [mortimer](https://www.google.com/url?q=https%3A%2F%2Fmortimer.apu.pebblecode.net%2F&sa=D&sntz=1&usg=AFrqEzePHMPSC6YGOIGOU5f9YSzavTn14A) under the **pebble {code}** node.
+Passwords should be stored in [Lastpass](https://lastpass.com/) under the shared **pebble {code}** folders.